 Statistically speaking, an accident is likely to have one or more contributing human factors, even if severe weather was involved.
 Therefore, it’s important to wait for the results of an independent investigation before concluding what caused your crash.

-After an accident, speak to an Long Island car crash attorney as soon as possible, before reaching out to insurers about your claim.
+After an accident, speak to a New York car crash attorney as soon as possible, before reaching out to insurers about your claim.
 A Long Island car accident lawyer can not only help you investigate the fault, but they can also help you calculate the full amount of damages caused by your collision.

 SHARE